EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 ## Implementation notes

 To keep the dataflow here as clear as possible, I have ommitted file renaming and clean-up steps.
 I also use shortcuts to link to scripts as described above in numerous places.
 This is only helpful if you will be running this pipeline often.
 I describe, in general, how I like to do this here:

+Shell scripts are written for Bash.
+Other scripts are written in Perl and may require additional libraries that are indicated at the top of the script when needed and these can be obtained from CPAN.
+I have provided links throughout the README on where to obtain additional data processing tools such as GNU parallel (Tang, 2011) and Perl-rename (Gergely, 2018).

 ### Batch renaming of files